Thomas Andrew Archer

 Thomas Andrew Archer, M.A.Oxon.
-(1853, Stoke on Trent – 1905, Headington) was an English historian of the Crusades.
+(1853– 1905) was an English historian of the Crusades.

 Biography

 Archer was baptised on 18 October 1853 in Shelton, Stoke-on-Trent, Staffordshire.
 He matriculated at the University of Oxford in February 1876 and graduated there B.A. in 1880.

 He contributed over 100 articles to the Dictionary of National Biography, 5 articles to the Encyclopædia Britannica, and articles to learned journals such as the English Historical Review.
 With Charles Lethbridge Kingsford he published in 1894 a book on the Crusades as part of the "History of the Nations" published by T. Fisher Unwin.